Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Monthly treatment costs range from $160-280 depending on dosage and delivery method.
 Compounded KPV anti-inflammatory peptide through specialized clinics averages $190-240 monthly.
 Insurance coverage remains limited, though some health savings accounts accept peptide therapy expenses.

-Thymosin Alpha-1 (Tα1) is a 28-amino acid peptide originally isolated from thymus gland tissue that plays crucial roles in immune system regulation and gut barrier maintenance.
+Thymosin Alpha-1 (Tα1) is a 28-amino acid peptide originally isolated from thymus gland tissue that plays important roles in immune system regulation and gut barrier maintenance.
 This immunomodulatory peptide enhances T-cell function, promotes regulatory T-cell development, and maintains intestinal immune homeostasis.
 Tα1 works by activating toll-like receptors and modulating dendritic cell maturation, making it particularly valuable for autoimmune gut disorders.

 Clinical trials by Garaci et al. (2007) in Expert Opinion on Biological Therapy demonstrated Thymosin Alpha-1's effectiveness in treating inflammatory bowel disease.
 Patients receiving 1.6 mg twice weekly showed 55% improvement in disease activity scores and reduced steroid requirements over 12 weeks.
 The study noted significant increases in regulatory T-cell populations and decreased inflammatory cytokine levels.